TyValencia/paso/project_pitch.md

 **Project Overview:**

-I will be making a website for Paso Homes, a business start up in Dr. D'Mello's business incubator course.
+I will be making a website for Paso Homes, a business start-up in Dr. D'Mello's business incubator course.
 Paso Homes is a 100% online platform where customers can rent living spaces by the month.
-The website will contain data from homeowners that the customers can look up and get connected with.
-It will be written in Javascript and HTML and will use APIs such as Firebase for storing data, Google Maps for displaying the locations for the customers, and Twilio for SMS integration.
+The website will contain data from homeowners that the customers can look up and connect with.
+It will be written in Javascript and HTML.
+It will use APIs such as Firebase for storing data, Google Maps for displaying the locations of homes for rent, and Twilio for SMS integration.

 Notes:
-- A friend of mine has a friend in that class that was looking for a coder for their startup.
-I decided to help so that I could get more experience.
+- A friend of a friend is in ENTR4380 and was looking for a coder for their startup.
+I am not in that course, but I decided to help so that I could get more experience.

 **Feature Specification:**